kasper-piskorski/docs/pages/documentation/1-the-basics/grakn-knowledge-model.md

 ### Inheritance

-As in object-oriented programming, the inheritance mechanism in Grakn enables subtypes to automatically take on some properties of their supertypes.
-This simplifies the construction of ontologies and helps keeping them succinct.
-Grakn knowledge model imposes inheritance of all `has-resource` and `plays-role` constraints on entity, relation and resource types.
+As in object-oriented programming, the inheritance mechanism in Grakn enables subtypes to automatically take on some of the properties of their supertypes.
+This simplifies the construction of ontologies and helps keep them succinct.
+The Grakn knowledge model imposes inheritance of all `has-resource` and `plays-role` constraints on entity, relation and resource types.

 For example, in Figure 2, the entity types `woman` and `man` inherit the constraints `has-resource name`, `plays-role partner1`, `plays-role partner2` from their supertype `person`.
 Similarly, the relation type `marriage` inherits the constraint `has-resource since` from `partnership`.